tbensky/selenium-peoplesoft/README.md

 You can follow along in the code, and see how I tell Selenium to click on tabs by their ID (or Xpaths--IDs seem to hold up in this case), then fill in boxes, checkboxes or dropdowns, based on what's in the given tab.

 Notice the `time.sleep(1)` lines.
 After a lot of "cutting and trying" these made things work.
 Don't be shy about putting a lot of these in your own script at least initially.
 The biggest problem with Selenium is when the script somehow gets out of sync with the web-interaction.
 When in doubt, just make your script wait a bit.
-The ``if`` statements save navigation time if data for a given field is empty.
+The ``if`` statements save page navigation time if data for a given field is empty.

 ## Back to the spinner: wait_for_spinner()